-Theme Intervention Phases & key actions Ask Progress Lead East Birmingham - Route to Zero Installation of Clean Energy from Waste We will bring forward schemes to power electric public and commercial sector heavy waste vehicles across Birmingham; using renewable power from Tyseley incinerator and other power plants over the area.
-Renewal £5m Pre-application discussion underway European funding application in development BCC East Birmingham - Route to Zero Electric charging point network development We will work to ensure that the necessary infrastructure is in place to support the shift to zero-emission modes of transport.
-This will include development of fast and rapid charge point network (22 - 52 kw) and installation of 394 charge points across the city prioritising taxis and public accessibility Commercial vehicle charge points facilities development (50kw - 150kw min) Recovery £3m Contract awarded Includes deployment and employment for network development; engagement at community level with providing training opportunities and apprenticeships.
-Started September 2020 BCC East Birmingham - Route to Zero Tyseley Energy Park (TEP) - Strategic Site Support Support for Tyseley Energy Park is key to our objective of sustaining and enhancing the innovation ecosystem within Birmingham.
-The strategic location of the TEP will spearhead Recovery and renewal Undertake a governance review Proposals have been submitted to Government / MHCLG BCC University of Birmingham Aston University

-Theme Intervention Phases & key actions Ask Progress Lead urban regeneration in one of Birmingham's key deprived areas and be a catalyst for the wider application of green physical infrastructure including low and zero carbon refuelling and recycling.
-We will also develop programmes of business support to complement activity undertaken by our university partners.
-We will look to align existing grant programmes, such as the Clean Air Zone grant programme, to support new and existing SMEs with the development of new products and services as well fleet transition and/or retrofit.
-Such activity will also support the growth of Tyseley as a hub for low and zero emission refuelling. with stakeholders to maximise the value of TEP Develop a clear business offer to attract SMEs and capital investment into the area BCU Webster and Horsfall GBSLEP East Birmingham - Route to Zero Hydrogen Buses Our support and investment for hydrogen buses has the potential to deliver a step-change in numbers of low-emissions public transport vehicles.
+Cole Valley Corridor The Cole Valley will be the focus for investment in walking, cycling and green and blue infrastructure, which will be delivered in partnership with key stakeholders such as the Environment Agency and with the close involvement of local communities to maximise social value.
+This work will be coordinated with wider active travel, green and space initiatives in the area in accordance with the approach set out in the East Birmingham Inclusive Growth Strategy.
+Recovery. £2m.
+European funding bid in development.
+Birmingham and Black Country Wildlife Trust national bid successful.
+BCC, Planning and Development Installation of Clean Energy from Waste • We will bring forward schemes to power electric public and commercial sector heavy waste vehicles across Birmingham; using renewable power from from Waste • We will bring forward schemes to power electric public and commercial sector heavy waste vehicles across Birmingham; using renewable power from Tyseley incinerator and other Renewal. £5m.
+Pre-application discussion underway.
+ERDF application in development BCC Recovery. £3m.
+Contract awarded.
+Includes deployment and employment for network development.
+Engagement at community level with providing training opportunities and apprenticeships.
+Started Sep.
+2020.
+BCC Tyseley Energy Park (TEP) - Strategic Site Support Support for Tyseley Energy Park is key to our objective of sustaining and enhancing the innovation ecosystem within Birmingham.
+The strategic location of the TEP will spearhead urban regeneration in one of Birmingham's key deprived areas and be a catalyst for the wider application of green physical infrastructure including low and zero carbon refuelling and recycling.
+Recovery and renewal.
+Undertake a governance review with stakeholders to maximise the value of TEP.
+Develop a clear business offer to attract SMEs and capital investment into the area. £10m.
+Proposals have been submitted to Government/ MHCLG.
+BCC University of Birmingham Aston University BCU Webster and Horsfall GBSLEP actions 11091033 We will also develop programmes of business support to complement activity undertaken by our university partners.
+We will look to align existing grant programmes, such as the Clean Air Zone grant programme, to support new and existing SME's with the development of new products and services as well fleet transition and/or retrofit.
+Such activity will also support the growth of Tyseley as a hub for low and zero emission refuelling.
+Hydrogen Buses Our support and investment for hydrogen buses has the potential to deliver a stepchange in numbers of lowemissions public transport vehicles.
 Building on an existing commitment of 20 such vehicles we will introduce a new programme of 60 vehicles.
 We will also enter into discussions with Government around national funding for hydrogen buses.
-The approach and expected investment will lead to a range of economic benefits, including increasing the number of apprenticeships, employment opportunities, develop new supply Renewal EOI to be submitted Delivery: Perry Barr refuelling facility - 2022 £25m EU/HMG Phase One 16m - GBSLEP/LGF/OLE V/FCHJU funding secured Phase Two - Business case and bid development underway BCC
+The approach and expected investment will lead to a range of economic benefits, including increasing the number of apprenticeships, employment opportunities, develop new supply chains as well as stimulating investment into the city.
+Renewal.
+EOI to be submitted.
+Delivery: Perry Barr refuelling facility - 2022. £25m EU/HMG Phase 1 £16m - GBSLEP/LGF/ OLEV/FCHJU funding.
+Phase 2 - Business case and bid development underway.
+BCC Refuelling hubs Building on the success of the Tyseley refuelling hub we will develop a network of hubs to include Erdington and Perry Barr (as key points in access to motorway network) using these as a demonstrator and catalyst for development of new low and zero refuelling in the South of the city.
+In doing so we will prioritise support for commercial vehicles, HGV and public transport vehicles.
+Renewal.
+Erdington refuelling facility - delivery between 6-12 months.
+South facility - 2023.
+TBC following evaluation of phase one. £5m committed.
+BCC Cadent (British Gas) ITM Ryse (hydrogen providers) ESB